libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 title: What's new in 8.12
 ---

-libvips 8.12 is almost done, so here's a quick overview of what's new.
+Here's a quick overview of what's new in libvips 8.12.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.